Rest area: United States

+Rest stop on I-90 in Wisconsin on the west bound lanes, near Sparta, Wisconsin.

 A rest area sign on Interstate 95 in Florida.
 The sign also makes note of the existence of secure overnight parking and vending machines in the rest area.

 In the United States, rest areas are typically non-commercial facilities that provide, at a minimum, parking and restrooms.
 In the United States, there are 1,840 rest areas along interstate routes.
-Some may have information kiosks, vending machines, and picnic areas, but little else, while some have "dump" facilities, where recreational vehicles may empty their sewage holding tanks.
+They usually have information kiosks, vending machines, and picnic areas, but little else.
+Some have "dump" facilities, where recreational vehicles may empty their sewage holding tanks.
 They are typically maintained and funded by the departments of transportation of the state governments.
 For example, rest areas in California are maintained by Caltrans.
 In 2008, state governments began to close some rest areas as a result of the Great Recession.

 Some places, such as California, have laws that explicitly prohibit private retailers from occupying rest stops.
 A federal statute passed by Congress also prohibits states from allowing private businesses to occupy rest areas along interstate highways.
 The relevant clause of 23 U.S.C. § 111 states:

 The State will not permit automotive service stations or other commercial establishments for serving motor vehicle users to be constructed or located on the rights-of-way of the Interstate System.

 "No soliciting" sign in a rest area in California.
 Some states, like California, prohibit private retailers from occupying rest areas.

 The original reason for this clause was to protect innumerable small towns whose survival depended upon providing roadside services such as gasoline, food, and lodging.
 Because of it, private truck stops and travel plazas have blossomed into a $171 billion industry in the United States.
 The clause was immediately followed by an exception for facilities constructed prior to January 1, 1960, many of which continue to exist, as explained further below.